 NOTE: Any landlord with a unit in a building of 10 or more units is required to make modifications under MGL Paragraph 7A, Chapter 151B Section 4 and is NOT eligible for the Home Modification Loan Program unless the landlord can prove hardship through litigation under this statute.

 What is the loan process?

 Loans are disbursed in increments throughout the modification project.
-An initial disbursement of no more than 1/3 of the loan can be made to allow contractors to start work, please be aware labor can not be paid for before with this initial disbursement.
+An initial disbursement of no more than 1/3 of the loan can be made to allow contractors to start work, please be aware labor costs cannot be included in an initial up-front disbursement.
 Subsequent disbursements are made after the homeowner submits contractor receipts or invoices showing a given percentage of work has been completed.

 A final inspection will be conducted by the construction monitor at project completion.
-The final payment (10% of the total loan amount) will not be released to you or the contractor until the final inspection has been performed and you have indicated your satisfaction with the modifications.
+The final payment (10% of the total loan amount) will not be released to you or the contractor until the final inspection has been performed, the contractor signs a lien waiver and you have indicated your satisfaction with the modifications.

 What happens if my application is determined not eligible?

 If the application is not eligible for the Program, the applicant will be notified by the Provider Agency.
 The Provider Agency will attempt to provide appropriate referrals to other programs or sources of funding.
 Information on other programs which fund home modification can be found on our website or you can request a list from the Provider Agency.

 What if my project will cost more than $30,000?